 Where are the best places to take your first safari?

-Africa is a colossal continent with a mix of landscapes and wildlife that vary by region, from the gorilla-inhabited rainforests of Rwanda to the endless East-African savannahs and marine-rich South African coast.
+Africa's landscapes and wildlife change dramatically from region to region, from the gorilla-inhabited rainforests of Rwanda to the endless East-African savannahs and marine-rich South African coast.
 When it comes to first-time safaris though, there are three countries guaranteed to fulfil your safari fantasies: South Africa, Kenya and Tanzania.

 South Africa

-South Africa’s diverse regions also mean that there’s always a suitable safari destination weather-wise, regardless of when you visit.
-The most popular places to safari are Greater Kruger National Park and the Eastern Cape, both are home to the Big Five and high-end accommodation with lodges where you can even sleep under the stars in a treehouse.
+South Africa’s diverse regions also mean there’s a safari destination to suit every season.
+The most popular places to safari are Greater Kruger National Park and the Eastern Cape, both are home to the Big Five and high-end lodges where you can even sleep under the stars in a treehouse.
 Don’t forget the Marine Big Five too; Garden Route destinations like Hermanus and Plettenberg Bay are ideal for spotting whales, dolphins, sharks, seals and penguins.

 Kenya